EliAndrewC/l7r/rules/04-schools.md

 down to the nearest whole number.

 **First Dan:**
-Roll one extra die on damage, interrogation, and wound check rolls.
+Roll one extra die on damage, interrogation, and wound checks.

 **Second Dan:**
 You get a free raise a free on interrogation rolls.